DarkShadowG17/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group a script that changes the group owner to school for the file hello 101-symbolic_link_permissions a script that changes the owner and the group owner of _hello to vincent and staff respectively.
-102-if_only  a script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+102-if_only  a script that changes the owner of the file hello to betty only if it is owned by the user guillaume 103-Star_Wars a script that will play the StarWars IV episode in the terminal.